forumone/gesso/README.md

 ### Linting
 ESLint and Prettier are used to lint JavaScript files.
 ESLint uses the [Airbnb standards](https://github.com/airbnb/javascript/), which are [followed by Drupal](https://www.drupal.org/docs/develop/standards/javascript/javascript-coding-standards) as well.

+## Building Storybook
+A static Storybook site can be built with `npm run build-storybook`.
+You will then be able to view Storybook at [your url]/themes/gesso/storybook/index.html.